Jamie3213/what3words/README.md

 }
 ```

-In addition, let's set up some basic loggingg funtionality which will write to the console and to a dedicated log file:
+In addition, let's set up some basic logging funtionality which will write to the console and to a dedicated log file:

 ```python
 # logger.py